pyOpenSci/handbook/community/github/our-repositories.md

-# Our Repositories
+# pyOpenSci GitHub Repositories

 :::{todo}
 Add repositories from the pyOpenSci organization.
 :::

-## pyOpenSci GitHub Repository Overview

 pyOpenSci manages multiple GitHub repositories to support various community activities.
-Below is a description of each core repository.
+Below is a description of each repository.

 ### [Software-review Repository](https://www.pyopensci.org/software-peer-review/)